Saudade: Literature

 The Portuguese author Fernando Pessoa's posthumous collection of writings The Book of Disquiet is written almost entirely in a tone of saudade, and deals with themes of nostalgia and alienation.
-Australian author Suneeta Peres Da Costa's novella Saudade follows Maria, a young girl from a Goan immigrant family, growing up in a political hierarchy of racism and colonialism.
+Australian author Suneeta Peres Da Costa's novella Saudade follows Maria-Christina, a young girl from a Goan immigrant family in Angola of the 1960s, growing up in a political hierarchy of racism and colonialism.

 Film and television

 In an episode of the Colombian telenovela Yo soy Betty, la fea, Brazilian actress Taís Araújo (guest-starring as herself) discussed the concept of saudade with the heartbroken titular character.

 Variations

 The Spanish region of Galicia (red) lies north of Portugal and shares a cultural history of saudade.

 Saudade is also associated with Galicia, where it is used similarly to the word morriña (longingness).
 Yet, morriña often implies a deeper stage of saudade, a "saudade so strong it can even kill," as the Galician saying goes.
 Morriña was a term often used by emigrant Galicians when talking about the Galician motherland they left behind.
 Although saudade is also a Galician word, the meaning of longing for something that might return is generally associated with morriña.
 A literary example showing the understanding of the difference and the use of both words is the song Un canto a Galicia by Julio Iglesias.
 The word used by Galicians speaking Spanish has spread and become common in all Spain and even accepted by the Royal Spanish Academy.

 In Portugal, morrinha is a word to describe sprinkles, while morrinhar means "to sprinkle."
 (The most common Portuguese equivalents are chuvisco and chuviscar, respectively.)
 Morrinha is also used in northern Portugal for referring to sick animals, for example of sheep dropsy, and occasionally to sick or sad people, often with irony.
 It is also used in some Brazilian regional dialects for the smell of wet or sick animals.

 In Goa, India, which was a Portuguese colony until 1961, some Portuguese influences still remain.
 A suburb of Margão, Goa's largest city, has a street named Rua de Saudades.
 It was aptly named because that very street has the Christian cemetery, the Hindu shmashana (cremation ground) and the Muslim qabrastan (cemetery).
 Most people living in the city of Margão who pass by this street would agree that the name of the street could not be any other, as they often think fond memories of a friend, loved one, or relative whose remains went past that road.

 In Cape Verdean Creole there is the word sodadi (also spelled sodade), originated in the Portuguese saudade and with the same meaning.